altenorjr/mongo-milestone/README.md

  * It will work even if the operation is interrupted in the middle of the process.
  * You won't have much to worry about the curious 17 y.o. intern that is always catching pokémons way too close to the servers.
  * All the information resides in the database.
 You can restart and crash you app as many times as you want.
- * It doesn't really matter where is the what creates a milestone.
+ * It doesn't really matter where, when o what creates a milestone.
 The operations will run to completion.
  * Or die trying.
  * But don't worry.
 As long as your database is reachable we'll store all the information about eventual failures.
 Even the stack trace is there
  * Works as an operations log for the most important events fo your business: The **Milestones**.

 Let's take, for example, a bank transfer.
-You can't afford to be interrupted We're going go create a robot that will make sure that all your transactions will be *eventually* completed.
+You can't afford to be interrupted, right?
+We're going go create a robot that will make sure that all your transactions will be *eventually* completed.
 ````javascript
 //Main Application.
 This must be run once
 import { A } from 'my-vanity-and-perfectionism';